BatzJunior/testrepo/_pages/023-catalogues.md

 ## {{ page.sections['endpoint'] }}

 Catalogues and catalogue entries can be fetched, created, updated and deleted via the following endpoints.
-Filter can be set as described in the {{ site.links['linkToParameters'] }}.
+Filter can be set as described in the {{ site.links['linkToParameters'] | markdownify }}.

 URL Endpoint | GET | PUT | POST | DELETE
 -------------|-----|-----|------|-------